Single-Cell Deep Clustering Method Assisted by Exogenous Gene Information: A Novel Approach to Identifying Cell Types: Introduction

-To incorporate cellular interaction relationships into the clustering process, some researchers have proposed a graph-based approach for learning cell embeddings.
-This entails constructing a cell graph through the similarity between cells.
-Seurat\cite{satija2015spatial} is a well-known method that uses Louvain community detection to construct a cell graph, which is then subjected to spectral clustering using Phenograph.In terms of graph-based deep clustering, scGNN\cite{wang2021scgnn} uses a graph neural network to capture and aggregate the relationships between cells, and a Gaussian model to simulate the pattern of heterogeneous gene expression.
-In addition, scGAC\cite{cheng2022scgac} introduces attention mechanisms based on the cell-to-cell graph to ensure effective information transmission between cells. scDFC\cite{hu2023scdfc} combines structural information derived from cell-to-cell graphs and attribute information obtained from cellular expression patterns, enabling a comprehensive analysis of scRNA data.
+To integrate cellular interaction relationships into the clustering process, researchers have proposed graph-based approaches for deriving cell embeddings.
+This approach necessitates constructing a cell graph based on intercellular similarities.
+These constructed graphs, in conjunction with the original feature matrix, are subsequently inputted into a graph neural network for training.
+A detailed introduction to graph clustering algorithms will be provided in Section 2B.
+Although these graph-based deep clustering algorithms have progressed in capturing the topological features of cells, their focus remains primarily on analyzing the provided single-cell matrix data.
+However, clustering algorithms oriented towards medical applications should integrate external information for a more holistic analysis, as overlooking this aspect could result in clustering outcomes that diverge from clinical conclusions.

-Although numerous clustering approaches primarily concentrate on the expression of cells themselves or the cell-to-cell graph connecting them, few studies emphasize the connections between genes.
-In reality, genes within each cell engage in intricate interrelationships stemming from interactions, regulatory mechanisms, or shared functions and pathways in biological processes.
-In essence, a gene-to-gene graph exists, yet it remains unexplored in the field of scRNA clustering.
-By constructing a gene-to-gene graph and modeling the relationships between genes, we can significantly optimize the clustering embedding and enhance the clustering results.
-Furthermore, this embedding might lead to more accurate representations of biological features, thereby improving the consistency between the identified clusters and the actual underlying biological systems.
+Single-cell data inherently contain exogenous information.
+Unlike other datasets, the features in scRNA datasets are meaningful as they represent genes.
+Biologists and medical scientists have extensively explored gene relationships.
+Despite this extensive research, most current clustering methods still overlook these gene relationships, focusing solely on cell connections and neglecting gene associations.
+However, in reality, genes within each cell participate in complex interrelations due to interactions, regulatory mechanisms, and shared functions and pathways in biological processes.
+In essence, as is shown in Figure \ref{fig1}, gene topological features are present, yet this aspect remains largely unexplored in single-cell clustering research.
+By extracting and integrating the topological features of gene interconnectivity into the clustering framework, significant optimization of clustering embeddings and enhancement of clustering outcomes can be achieved.
+Furthermore, this type of embedding could lead to a more accurate representation of biological characteristics, thereby enhancing the alignment between identified clusters and the actual underlying biological systems.